-Great IVR and conversations designs are about more than just users
+Great IVR and conversational AI designs are about more than just users

 Our process also focuses on understanding business processes so that we can uncover areas where user and business requirements may not align.
 For example, one client we were working with had a business process requirement that all callers must go through ID&V (identification and verification) before their query could be answered.

 Through call listening and user interviews, it was soon clear that callers had a very different expectation.
 They expected to be asked for their account number when calling about something related to their account, but not for more general queries.
 If we had designed the IVR around a business process that didn’t align with customer expectations, IVR performance and usability would have been compromised.
 Instead we were able to work with the client to design the IVR around caller expectation and support callers who didn’t have an account number to hand.

 Is the optimal IVR and conversational AI user experience technically feasible?

 Steve Jobs has been famously quoted as saying “You’ve got to start with the customer experience and work back toward the technology – not the other way around.”
 Here at VoxGen, you’ll hear and see many people quoting this, from our Sales team to our UX team.
 It’s core to our approach.

 However, we sometimes need to be pragmatic in terms of what is technically feasible.
 The reality is that technology can impact the feasibility of the implementing the optimal IVR and conversational AI user experience.